TomObungu/breakbeat/README.md

 cmake --build build --config Release
 ```
 5. The executable `breakbeat.exe` will appear in the project root alongside the `.dll` files.
 Run it directly.
-6. If you have `Visudal Studio` installed, the `.sln` file will be in the `build` folder.
+6. If you have `Visual Studio` installed, the `.sln` file will be in the `build` folder.
 Opening it will allow viewing of source code.

 # Installation Issues
 - If you recieve an error such as MSVCP140.dll is missing then it means you do not have Microsoft Visual C++ Redistributable 2015-2022.